Shazwazza/NugetAutoUpdater/README.md

-# Nuget Auto Upgrade
+# Nuget Auto Updater

-This GitHub Action is used to auto upgrade your Nuget packages for .NET projects.
+This GitHub Action is used to auto update your Nuget packages for .NET projects.
 Typically this would be used on a schedule job.

 ## Status